Please be sure to bring the following completed forms to your first appointment:

 - Possibility of illicit drug use

-- Need for urine, blood or further radiologic tests prior to starting new therapy
+- The need for a urine, blood or further radiologic tests prior to starting new therapy